Ho1Ai/taux/README.md

+# What's that?
-Simple console text editor for WaxusBS; Inspired by Vim and Nano
+Taux is a simple console text editor for WaxusBS; Inspired by Vim and Nano